pubky/pkdns/README.md

 ### Change your System DNS

+Upgrade your whole machine to pkdns by setting it as your primary system DNS.

 Follow one of the guides to change your DNS server on your system:
 - [MacOS guide](https://support.apple.com/en-gb/guide/mac-help/mh14127)
 - [Ubuntu guide](https://www.ionos.com/digitalguide/server/configuration/change-dns-server-on-ubuntu/)